SuperNovaRising/storyteller/README.md

-# storyverse
+# Story Teller
-An immersive reading companion for kids powered by GAI
+Tell stories to your kids